SFDigitalServices/sf-dahlia-lap/README.md

 #### Unit testing components with form or context
 Shallow rendering is more complicated when you're using connected components, that are wrapped with useContext or work with [react-final-form](https://final-form.org/docs/react-final-form/getting-started)'s form objects.

+The [wrapperUtil.js](spec/javascript/testUtils/wrapperUtil.js) contains utils to help with shallow rendering components that use context or form.

 ##### Example: shallow rendering a component that has a form passed in
 Say you want to test a component that looks like this:
 ```